Our range of Australian grown extra virgin olive oil is blended for balance, flavour and freshness.

 Much has been made of a less than reputable olive oil industry in Europe, luckily Australian olive oil producers are bound to strict guidelines on what makes an olive oil 'extra virgin olive oil'.

-Extra Virgin Olive oil is can be described by 3 key characteristics; fruitiness, bitterness & pungency.
+Extra Virgin Olive oil is can be described by three key characteristics; fruitiness, bitterness & pungency.

 Fruitiness: grass, nuts, apples, tomato, banana, stone fruit, tropical fruit, rocket & radicchio, are some of the fruity characteristics you may find.